-The balance of loan receivable consisted of a loan to Pasta Italiana, Inc. ("Pasta") in the net carrying amount of \$142,050 at March 31, 2010 and \$143,050 at December 31, 2009, respectively.
+The balance of loan receivable consisted of a loan to Pasta Italiana, Inc. ("Pasta") in the net carrying amount of \$140,550 at June 30, 2010 and \$143,050 at December 31, 2009, which are classified as current asset in both periods respectively.
 This note bears interest at the rate of 15% per annum, payable in shares of Pasta stock.
 The loan was renegotiated during the twelve months ended December 31, 2008, and resulted in the Company recognizing an impairment to the loan in the amount of \$142,124, which was charged to operations during the year ended December 31, 2008.
 This impairment was based upon the renegotiated principal and interest amount due the Company.
-At March 31, 2010, \$142,050 of the amount due is classified as a current asset, and \$0 is classified as a long-term asset.
-At December 31, 2009, \$143,050 was classified as a current asset, and \$0 is classified as a current asset.
+During the three and six months ended June 30, 2010, the Company received payments in the amount of \$1,500 on this note.